-Revenue from enterprise sales increased 130% 7%, or \$5.3 million \$0.5 million, in the first second quarter of 2023, primarily and increased 53%, or \$5.8 million in the first six months of 2023.
-This was due to an increase in the volume of samples we tested for Natera for use in Natera's MRD testing offerings, partially offset by lower selling prices as a result of volume-based tiered pricing.
-The number of samples processed increased over 150% approximately 40% and 85% in the second quarter and first quarter six months of 2023, respectively, as compared to the same period periods of 2022.
+Revenue from enterprise sales increased 6% decreased 16%, or \$0.4 million \$1.5 million, in the third quarter of 2023, and increased 34%, or \$6.3 million in the first nine months of 2023.
+This was due to an increase in the volume of samples we tested for Natera for use in Natera's MRD testing offerings, partially offset by lower selling prices.
+The number of samples we processed for Natera increased by over 50% and over 110% in the third quarter and first nine months of 2023, respectively, as compared to the same periods of 2022.
+20%, but such increase was offset by lower selling prices.

-We entered into a new agreement with Natera during the second quarter of 2023 that replaces the previous tiered-pricing arrangement.
-We agreed to new fixed prices that are lower than the prices paid by Natera under the old arrangement during the first half of 2023, in exchange for minimum volume commitments that extend through at least the first quarter of 2024.
+We entered into launched a new reduced-cost version of our exome product offering for Natera near the end of the first quarter of 2024 to support their requirement for an overall reduction in cost.
+Our total revenue from Natera in 2024 is expected to decline from comparable periods in 2023 due to their use of the reduced-cost version of our exome product offering.
+Our agreement with Natera during the second quarter of 2023 that replaced the previous tiered-pricing arrangement.
+We agreed to new fixed prices that are lower than the prices paid by Natera under the old arrangement during the first half of 2023, in exchange for includes minimum volume commitments that extend through at least the first quarter end of 2024.